Midwestern Intercollegiate Volleyball Association: MIVA in the NCAA tournament

 Until 2014, the NCAA National Collegiate Men's Volleyball Championship was a Final Four only tournament with the champions of three conferences (EIVA, MIVA, and MPSF) receiving automatic bids and one team getting an at-large bid.
 In 2014, the tournament expanded to include the champion of the Division II Conference Carolinas and a second at-large team.
-The tournament expanded to seven teams for 2018 with the addition of the Big West Conference champion.
+The tournament expanded to seven teams for 2018 with the addition of the Big West Conference champion, and eight in 2024 with the addition of the Southern Intercollegiate Athletic Conference champion.